andrewpareles/scope-tailwind/README.md

-# Scopify-Tailwind
+# Scope-Tailwind

 This project allows you to apply Tailwind styles to a subset of files without having style leaks.

-Simply run `scopify-tailwind` and we'll convert files like this:
+Simply run `scope-tailwind` and we'll convert files like this:

 ```tsx
 function MyComponent() {